Read Nadine Dorries’ resignation letter in full

 “Dear Prime Minister,

-“It has been the greatest honour and privilege of my life to have served the good people of Mid Bedfordshire as their MP for eighteen years and I count myself blessed to have worked in Westminster for almost a quarter of a century.
+“It has been the greatest honour and privilege of my life to have served the good people of Mid Bedfordshire as their MP for 18 years and I count myself blessed to have worked in Westminster for almost a quarter of a century.
 Despite what some in the media and you yourself have implied, my team of caseworkers and I have continued to work for my constituents faithfully and diligently to this day.

 “When I arrived in Mid Bedfordshire in 2005, I inherited a Conservative majority of 8,000.
 Over five elections this has increased to almost 25,000, making it one of the safest seats in the country.
 A legacy I am proud of.

-“During my time as a Member of Parliament, I have served as a back bencher, a bill Committee Chair, a Parliamentary Under Secretary of State before becoming Minister of State in the Department of Health and Social Care during the Covid crisis, after which I was appointed as Secretary of State at the department of Digital, Culture, Media, and Sport.
-The offer to continue in my Cabinet role was extended to me by your predecessor, Liz Truss, and I am grateful for your personal phone call on the morning you appointed your cabinet in October, even if I declined to take the call.
+“During my time as a member of parliament, I have served as a backbencher, a bill committee chair, a parliamentary under-secretary of state before becoming minister of state in the Department of Health and Social Care (DHSC) during the Covid crisis, after which I was appointed as secretary of state at the department of Digital, Culture, Media, and Sport.
+The offer to continue in my cabinet role was extended to me by your predecessor, Liz Truss, and I am grateful for your personal phone call on the morning you appointed your cabinet in October, even if I declined to take the call.

 “As politicians, one of the greatest things we can do is to empower people to have opportunities to achieve their aspirations and to help them to change their lives for the better.
 In DHSC I championed meaningful improvements to maternity and neonatal safety.
 I launched the women’s health strategy and pushed forward a national evidence-based trial for Group B Strep testing in pregnant women with the aim to reduce infant deaths.
-When I resigned as Secretary of State for DCMS I was able to thank the professional, dedicated, and hard-working civil servants for making our department the highest performing in Whitehall.
+When I resigned as secretary of state for DCMS I was able to thank the professional, dedicated, and hard-working civil servants for making our department the highest performing in Whitehall.
 We worked tirelessly to strengthen the Online Safety Bill to protect young people, froze the BBC licence fee, included the sale of Channel 4 into the Media Bill to protect its long-term future and led the world in imposing cultural sanctions when Putin invaded Ukraine.

 “I worked with and encouraged the tech sector, to search out untaught talents such as creative and critical thinking in deprived communities offering those who faced a life on low unskilled pay or benefits, access to higher paid employment and social mobility.
 What many of the CEOs I spoke to in the tech sector and business leaders really wanted was meaningful regulatory reform from you as chancellor to enable companies not only to establish in the UK, but to list on the London Stock Exchange rather than New York.
 You flashed your gleaming smile in your Prada shoes and Savile Row suit from behind a camera, but you just weren’t listening.
 All they received in return were platitudes and a speech illustrating how wonderful life was in California.
 London is now losing its appeal as more UK-based companies seek better listing opportunities in the US.
 That, Prime Minister, is entirely down to you.